mathiaslawson/Monitoring-Dashboard/README.md

 A clone of the Netdata user interface, providing real-time performance monitoring and visualization.
 This project aims to replicate the intuitive and detailed UI of Netdata, offering insights into system and application metrics.

-## Features

-- Real-time monitoring of system and application metrics
-- Detailed visualizations and charts
-- Intuitive and user-friendly interface
-- Lightweight and efficient design

 ## Screenshots

 <img src="https://utfs.io/f/00cd3bb8-8743-4339-8fbf-82b90e240529-qe3364.png">